gergof/tspl-print-api/README.md

   ABC123: # the name of the endpoint.
 Think of this as an API key for public-facing apis
     printer:
       device: /dev/usb/lp0 # printer device
+      direction: normal # can be normal or inverted
       label:
         width: 50 # with of label in mm
         height: 30 # height of label in mm